pwinckles/card-game-rules/draft/YAMV.md

 The declarer's team wins the hand if the succeed in taking at least the number of tricks that they bid, 4 plus the number of cards the declarer bid.
 Otherwise, the defense wins.

 If the declarer's team wins, then each partner receives 10 points per trick bid plus 5 points for every overtrick.
 For example, if the declarer took the bid with 4 cards, then they would need to take at least 8 tricks to win.
 If they end up taking 9 tricks, then they would each score 80 points for the tricks bid plus 5 for the overtrick for a total of 85 points.
+If they fail to take the necessary tricks, they instead each lose 10 points per trick bid.

-If the defenders win, then each defender receives 10 points for each trick that they took individually.
-The declarer and their partner each lose 10 points for each trick bid.
-Reusing the previous example, if the declarer's team only took 6 out of their needed 8 tricks, then they each lose 80 points.
-On the defense, if the tricks were split 3, 2, 1, then the players receive 30, 20, and 10 points respectively.
+Each defender always receives 10 points for each trick that they take individually, not collectively, regardless of the outcome.

 Finally, there is a flat bonus based on the trump characteristic selected by the winning team.